johanna-herrmann/files-crud-documentation/web/docs/api/file.md

 File content

 Response will contain following headers
-* Content-Type &minus; Mimetype stored at upload (or if provided: the value of the `X-Mime-Type` request-header)
+* Content-Type &minus; Mimetype stored at upload (or if provided: the value of the `X-Mimetype` request-header)
 * Content-Length &minus; Length of file content (bytes)
 * Content-Disposition &minus; Contains info about file to download \
   Example: `attachment; filename=cool-text.txt`